 Holiday Performances in Calgary

-The Nutcracker – Alberta Ballet
+1. The Nutcracker – Alberta Ballet

 The Nutcracker is one of the North America’s most well-known and loved ballets – for good reason!
 With a magical story and beautiful score, you will fall in love with the ballet whether it’s your first time attending or 20th.
-On the night before Christmas, Clara dreams about a Nutcracker (an early Christmas gift)-turned-prince, Mouse King, and Kingdom of the Sugar Plum Fairy.
+On the night before Christmas, Clara dreams about a Nutcracker-turned-prince, Mouse King, and Kingdom of the Sugar Plum Fairy.
 If you aren’t familiar with the story, we recommend reading it before going to the ballet (especially if you have young children so they won’t keep asking you what’s going on, but kids will still enjoy the dancing, elaborate costumes, and music).
 Recommended for age 5 & up.

-The Nutcracker will be performed in Calgary from December 13-15 & 20-24.
-Get tickets from The Alberta Ballet.
+Dates: The Nutcracker will be performed in Edmonton from December 6-10, 2023; and Calgary from December 15-24, 2023.

-A Christmas Carol – Theatre Calgary
+2. A Christmas Carol – Theatre Calgary

-A Christmas Carol will be performed from November 28-December 28.
 Get tickets from Theatre Calgary.